Security

 Prompt validation

-Town validates workflow prompts to prevent prompt injection attacks.
+Town validates routine prompts to prevent prompt injection attacks.

 Blocked patterns